Local acyclicity in $p$-adic cohomology: Irregularity of p -adic differential equations

 \section{Irregularity of \texorpdfstring{$p$}{p}-adic differential equations}

-We next recall the definition and basic properties of the \emph{irregularity} of an overconvergent $\nabla$-module on (the germ of) a punctured (relative) curve, following Christol--Mebkhout \cite{CM00}.
-For this section we will continue to allow $K$ to be a general complete, normed field of residue characteristic $p$, unless specified otherwise.
+The $p$-adic analogue of the Swan conductor is the \emph{irregularity} of a $p$-adic differential equation, as defined by Christol and Mebkhout.
+In this section we will recall the definition and basic properties of this irregularity.
+We will continue to allow $K$ to be any complete, normed field of mixed characteristic $(0,p)$, unless specifically stated otherwise.
 Let $\mathcal{R}^u_K$ denote the Robba ring over $K$, with co-ordinate $u$, say, and let $M$ be a projective $\nabla$-module over $\mathcal{R}^u_K$.
-Then for all $\rho<1$ sufficiently close to $1$, we can base change $M$ to obtain a (necessarily free) $\nabla$-module $M_\rho$ over the completion $K_\rho$ of $K(u)$ for the $\rho$-Gauss norm.
+Then for all $\rho<1$ sufficiently close to $1$, we can base change $M$ to obtain a (necessarily free) $\nabla$-module $M_\rho$ over the completion $K(u)_\rho$ of $K(u)$ for the $\rho$-Gauss norm.
 Define the radius of convergence

 where $G_k$ is the matrix of the operator $\frac{1}{k!}\frac{d^k}{du^k}$ acting on $M_\rho$.

 \begin{definition} We say that $M$ is overconvergent if $\lim_{\rho\rightarrow 1} R(M_\rho)=1$. \end{definition}